 The intervention has been approved for use in this research study by Health Canada or the US-FDA and this study is the first randomized controlled trial to inform use of this intervention for treatment for COVID-19.

 Individuals above the age of 40 years, having medical symptoms that are related to COVID-19 will be invited to contact us and join the study.
 At this stage individuals may or may not have their COVID-19 test result.
 The trial team will contact these individuals to screen for those that will meet the trial eligibility criteria.
-All details of inclusion and exclusion criteria for eligibility will be found here.

 Eligible participants will be randomized to receive intervention or placebo for a duration of 21 days and will be closely (remotely) monitored for COVID-19 symptoms and treatment side-effects for a total duration of 28 days.
 Participants will also be supported throughout their participation by the study team and the team will be readily accessible to the participants during this period through virtual visits/calls.